 - Get the contact information for the check verification company from the bank.

 - Contact the check verification company to get a copy of your credit report.

 - If you can’t resolve the problem informally, you can dispute incomplete or inaccurate information in the company’s files just as you can with a credit reporting agency by sending a dispute letter.

 Don’t Bounce Checks

 If you open a checking account, be very careful not to bounce checks.
-A federal law called “Check 21” makes it harder to avoid bouncing checks.
-This law allows banks to process electronic images of checks instead of the paper originals.
-One result is that checks clear much faster than most of us are used to.
-Consumer representatives urge consumers not to write a check unless the funds are already in the account to cover it.
+A federal law called “Check 21” allows banks to process electronic images of checks instead of the paper originals.
+One result is that checks clear much faster than in the past.
+To avoid bouncing checks, don't write a check unless you know the funds are already in the account to cover it.

 Although checking account information is not included in credit reports prepared by the three nationwide credit reporting agencies, if you bounce a check to a creditor, it most likely will report a late or missed payment to a credit reporting agency, jeopardizing your hard work to repair your credit.
 A history of bounced checks also may make it harder to open bank accounts in the future.